psycho-baller/audora/docs/README.md

 # 📚 Audora Documentation Index

 Welcome to the Audora documentation!
-This index will help you find the right guide for your needs.
+This guide will help you get started with the project.

 ## 🚀 Getting Started